Microsoft Windows™ interoperability is provided by Samba . To install it, select the File Server module, or any other module that requires it.

 NethServer configures Samba to act in a Windows network according to its role.
 You can choose the role from the Server Manager, in thepage.

 - Active Directory Member

 The differences between these roles concern where user database is stored and which hosts can access it.
-The user database contains the list of users of the system, their passwords, group membership and other information.
+The user database contains the list of users of the system, their passwords, group membership and other informations.

-In this role NethServer uses only its own local user database.
+In this role NethServer use only its own local user database.
 Only local users can access its resources, by providing the correct user name and password credentials.
 This is the behaviour of a Windows standalone workstation.

 Primary Domain Controller